 Adult health at White Mountain Community Health center begins with primary care, with an emphasis on prevention.
 We complement primary health care with programs and services to support adults in many different health situations.

-As a patient at White Mountain Community Health Center, you will be seen by one of our two nurse practitioners, Judy Baker and Deborah Cross.
+As a patient at White Mountain Community Health Center, you will be seen by one of our three nurse practitioners, Cymande Baxter-Rogers, Gregg Rogers or Deborah Cross.
 They provide comprehensive primary care services, from check-ups to chronic disease management.
 Our nurse practitioners are supported by a physician who sees patients with complex health issues.
 Nurses and medical assistants round out our adult primary care staff, assisting patients with issues for which a provider is not necessary.

 Nurse practitioners are nurses who have graduate-level degrees and are licensed to be primary care providers (PCPs).
 We choose to rely primarily on nurse practitioners because their training and nursing background gives them a perspective that matches our philosophy.
 They are able to take more time listening to and educating patients, and are trained to look for all issues, internal and external, that could affect a person's health.

 Our providers refer patients to our other programs and services to address areas of health beyond primary care.
 They also work to keep their patients' health care affordable by keeping costs in mind when ordering tests and prescribing medication.
 When patients cannot afford the care they need, our providers work with them to find solutions.

 Our providers include family planning as part of regular check-ups.
 You can also schedule an appointment to specifically address family planning issues.
 Providers assist patients in developing an informed approach to maintaining their personal health and making responsible decisions concerning the planning of their families.
 Services include birth control, pregnancy testing, and vasectomy counseling and referral.
 If you have an unintended pregnancy, you can make an appointment with our social worker to talk about your options.